BIO-221 / 4 credits

 Content

 Students will be introduced to fundamental concepts and questions in cell and developmental biology, with an emphasis on animal systems and quantitative approaches.
-Topics will include fertilization, cell polarity, genome activation, patterning, axis specification, gastrulation, organogenesis, regeneration, cell death, germ cell specification, cell migration, multicellularity and evolution.
+Topics include fertilization, cell polarity, genome activation, patterning, axis specification, gastrulation, organogenesis, regeneration, cell death, germ cell specification, cell migration, multicellularity and evolution.
 Students will learn that developmental systems must have the correct constituents (the what question), positional information (the where question), temporal information (the when question), as well as appropriate relationships between genes, cells, tissues and organisms (the how questions).
 Parallels will be drawn between concepts familiar to engineers and developmental systems to highlight underlying guiding principles.

 Learning Outcomes